NEW JERSEY

 TV series include:

-Introduced in July 2018, New Jersey has a 30% (35% in certain counties) corporate tax credit for motion picture and television production expenditures, with an additional 2% for a diversity bonus.
+New Jersey offers a 30% (35% in certain counties) corporate tax credit for motion picture and television production expenditures.
+In 2025, the New Jersey Hiring Bonus was introduced and productions can receive an additional 4% on qualified expenses.
 Productions must incur at least 60% of film production expenses in-state or more than $1 million in qualified expenses, with an annual cap of $100 million per fiscal year.
 For more information, please visit the New Jersey Motion Picture & Television Commission.